Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Creating.md

 If you use a script to generate new GameObjects procedurally, call `AssignObjectIDs` to generate new Object IDs.

-The following script example uses the default `AssignObjectIDs`  implementation that assigns Object ID colors incrementally:
+The following script example shows the default `AssignObjectIDs` implementation that assigns Object ID colors incrementally:

 ```c#
 public virtual void AssignObjectIDs()